 Council's Development Services Department provides a cohesive and well-rounded team which provides Planning, Building and Plumbing advice across the region.
 The department deals with complex development, compliance and statutory issues and is outcome focused as opposed to process.
 The Department is a 'one stop shop' for all development needs and can provide all advice and approvals in a timely manner.

-The Sustainable Planning Act 2009 (SPA) came into effect on 18 December 2009 and replaced the Integrated Planning Act 1997 (IPA).
-SPA provides for (amongst other things) the process by which development applications must be handled.
-This process is called the Integrated Development Application System (IDAS).
+The Planning Act 2016 came into effect on 3 July 2017 and replaced the Sustainable Planning Act 2009.
+The Planning Act 2016 provides for (amongst other things) the process by which Development Applications must be handled.
+This process is set out in a statutory instrument called the Development Assessment Rules.

-Council's Statutory Planning Team assesses all Planning Development applications - ie. Material Change of Use (MCU), Reconfiguring a Lot (RaL).
-The team also assess Boundary Relaxation and Amenity and Aesthetics applications.
+Council's Planning Services Section assesses all Planning Development applications - ie. Material Change of Use (MCU), Reconfiguring a Lot (ROL).
+The team also assess Boundary Relaxation, Amenity and Aesthetics and Exemption Certificates.

 For all planning applications you must:

 Complete any other forms relevant to your application.

 Provide any mandatory supporting information identified on the forms as being required to accompany your application.

 The following provides links and/or information to assist the lodgement of a properly made development application.